WTO creates two dispute settlement panels to review U.S. softwood lumber duties - Red Deer Advocate

 The United States said it was disappointed that Canada had proceeded to request a special DSB meeting to consider its second panel request rather than addressing these concerns.

+Canada has also launched a separate wide-ranging complaint to the WTO about the way the U.S. applies punitive tariffs that has infuriated the Americans.

-The Canadian government has suggested it might drop its major international trade case if it gets a softwood lumber deal.
+The Canadian government has suggested it might drop that major international trade case if it gets a softwood lumber deal.